 Another hiking trail that was indicated as being opened this morning was Lushui Trail.
 So, we made our way there when the rain had stopped.

 Soon, we realized that it was closed.
 Not another one!

 Guess we would have to accept our fate?
 That we were not fated to hike Taroko Gorge today. :(

 Let’s take a break from this rain.
 I’ll be back with Part 2 of Day 2 where we’ll cover Shakatang Trail, Chishing Tan Beach and test out food at Gongzheng Baozi.
 Stay tuned!
-If you like to get notified of my new posts, you can choose to connect with me through the icons below.
-(Psst.
-I give up-to-date sneak previews in Instagram.
-Now featuring Langkawi!):
+If you like to get notified of my new posts, you can click the button below to subscribe, or connect with me through facebook or instagram.
+See you there!